-Choose menu "Security → Basic Security", and then you can configure the basic security in the screen as shown in Figure 4-52.
+Choose menu "Security $\rightarrow$ Basic Security", and then you can configure the basic security in the screen as shown in Figure 4-39.

 Basic Security

-Firewall

-SPI Firewall:
+Firewall SPI Firewall: 💿 Enable 向 Disable

 VPN

 PPTP Passthrough:

-L2TP Passthrough: Enable Disable

-IPSec Passthrough:
+L2TP Passthrough: IPSec Passthrough:

 ALG

-FTP ALG: Enable Disable
+FTP ALG: enable Disable

-TFTP ALG: Enable Disable
+TFTP ALG:

-H323 ALG:
+H323 ALG: Inable Disable

-RTSP ALG:
+RTSP ALG: 💿 Enable 💿 Disable

+SIP ALG: 💿 Enable 💮 Disable

 Save

-Figure 4-52 Basic Security
+Figure 4-39 Basic Security

 - Firewall A firewall protects your network from the outside world.
 Here you can enable or disable the Router's firewall. - SPI Firewall SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
 It validates that the traffic passing through the session conforms to the protocol.
 SPI Firewall is enabled by factory default.
-If you want all the computers on the LAN exposed to the outside world, you can disable it. - > VPN - VPN Passthrough must be enabled if you want to allow VPN tunnels using VPN protocols to pass through the Router. - PPTP Passthrough Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
+If you want all the computers on the LAN exposed to the outside world, you can disable it. - VPN VPN Passthrough must be enabled if you want to allow VPN tunnels using VPN protocols to pass through the Router. - PPTP Passthrough Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
 To allow PPTP tunnels to pass through the Router, click Enable. - L2TP Passthrough Layer Two Tunneling Protocol (L2TP) is the method used to enable Point-to-Point sessions via the Internet on the Layer Two level.
-To allow L2TP tunnels to pass through the Router, click Enable.

-- IPSec Passthrough Internet Protocol security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
-To allow IPSec tunnels to pass through the Router, click Enable. - ALG It is recommended to enable Application Layer Gateway (ALG) because ALG allows customized Network Address Translation (NAT) traversal filters to be plugged into the gateway to support address and port translation for certain application layer "control/data" protocols such as FTP, TFTP, H323 etc. - FTP ALG To allow FTP clients and servers to transfer data across NAT, click Enable. - TFTP ALG To allow TFTP clients and servers to transfer data across NAT, click Enable. - H323 ALG To allow Microsoft NetMeeting clients to communicate across NAT, click Enable. - RTSP ALG To allow some media player clients to communicate with some streaming media servers across NAT, click Enable.
+To allow L2TP tunnels to pass through the Router, click Enable. - IPSec Passthrough Internet Protocol security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
+To allow IPSec tunnels to pass through the Router, click Enable. - ALG It is recommended to enable Application Layer Gateway (ALG) because ALG allows customized Network Address Translation (NAT) traversal filters to be plugged into the gateway to support address and port translation for certain application layer "control/data" protocols such as FTP, TFTP, H323 etc.

+- FTP ALG To allow FTP clients and servers to transfer data across NAT, click Enable. - TFTP ALG To allow TFTP clients and servers to transfer data across NAT, click Enable. - H323 ALG To allow Microsoft NetMeeting clients to communicate across NAT, click Enable. - RTSP ALG To allow some media player clients to communicate with some streaming media servers across NAT, click Enable.